Henry1iu/TNT-Trajectory-Prediction/README.md

 and
 [VectorNet: Encoding HD Maps and Agent Dynamics from Vectorized Representation](https://arxiv.org/abs/2005.04259).

-> **ATTENTION**: Currently, the training consumes a large memory (128G+) since an in memory data loader is implemented.
+> **ATTENTION**: Currently, the training consumes a large memory (128G+) since an in-memory data loader is implemented.
 We'll provide a new dataloader that loading only training batches from disk for each step in the coming future.

 ### Achieved Best Performance